 Let your neighbors know your plans early on with these Stars and Stripes Invites.
 Then, use plenty of red, white, and blue in your table runners, banners, streamers, and other decorations.
 Include 4th of July classics like hot dogs, hamburgers, and lemonade, but with a twist: Place American flag toothpicks in the burgers and cups for festive flair.
 And if you plan to host the party until night to watch the fireworks, provide decorative fleece blankets for your neighbors.
 For more inspiration, check out our latest resource on 4th of July party ideas.

 5. Memorial Day Gathering

 Memorial Day weekend is perfect time to host a block party.
 Get together with family and neighbors in remembrance of those who served the country.
 Ask each household to prepare a dish and share a meal potluck style.
 Include patriotic decor and consider hosting a special activity like preparing care packages for the troops.

 Make your Halloween block party a day to remember with plenty of scary decorations and themed food.
 Start of with spooky Halloween invitations and encourage each household to bring a bucket of candy for a neighborhood round of trick-or-treat.
-Have all guests dress up in costume and serve creative treats like witches’ brew punch or green slime cupcakes.
+Have all guests dress up in costumes and serve creative treats like witches’ brew punch or green slime cupcakes.